Skip to main content

 Evidence from Clinical Investigations

 The findings from the Burnett-Bowie study are not isolated.
 They are part of a consistent body of evidence from various clinical contexts demonstrating the critical nature of estrogen for male skeletal integrity.
-The data collectively reinforce the conclusion that testosterone alone is insufficient to maintain in the absence of adequate aromatization to estradiol.
+The data collectively reinforce the conclusion that testosterone alone is insufficient to maintain bone health in the absence of adequate aromatization to estradiol.

 Summary of Clinical Evidence on Aromatase Inhibition and Male Bone Health